Tulsa snaps No. 11 UCF’s 21-game home winning streak, 34-26

 ORLANDO, Fla.
+(AP) — There is something about UCF that brings the best out of Tulsa.

-(AP) — Zach Smith threw three touchdown passes and Tulsa erased an 18-point first-half deficit to beat No. 11 UCF 34-26, snapping the Knights’ 21-game home winning streak Saturday night.
+Zach Smith threw three touchdown passes and Tulsa erased an 18-point first-half deficit to beat No. 11 UCF 34-26, snapping the Knights’ 21-game home winning streak Saturday night.

 The Golden Hurricane (1-1) made it two straight wins over UCF (2-1), which was plagued by penalties (18 for 124 yards) and turned the ball over three times.